transkatgirl/Tapestry-Loom/README.md

 - Allow adding roles to nodes when using chat-style LLM endpoints
 	- Allow a chat weave session to reference another weave using LLM tool use (based on this [twitter thread](https://x.com/arcreflex_/status/1930671693707591767))
+- Add a proofreading Mode which freezes the completion graph and stores further modifications as a diff
 - Integration with local LLM engines:
 	- Option 1: Ollama integration
 	- Option 2: An optional Tapestry Loom LLM server to handle running models locally using llama.cpp.
 This will likely only end up getting implemented if implementing [logprobs in Ollama](https://github.com/ollama/ollama/issues/2415) keeps getting delayed.